Misterioso (Thelonious Monk album): Release and reception

 Misterioso was released on LP in December 1958 by Riverside and was Monk's eighth album for the label.
-The following March, Monk was voted pianist of the year in an annual poll of international jazz critics from Down Beat magazine, who said he was heard "at his challenging, consistently creative best" on Misterioso.
+The following March, Monk was voted pianist of the year in an annual poll of international jazz critics from DownBeat, which said he was heard "at his challenging, consistently creative best" on Misterioso.
 Jazz critic Nat Hentoff appraised the record that May for Hi Fi Review, in which he said it was not one of the pianist's best albums.
 He observed "too little space for Monk's soloing and somewhat too much" for Griffin, whose saxophone cry and timing were more impressive than his solos.
 Hentoff also believed Haynes and Abdul-Malik did not support Monk as creatively as Wilbur Ware and Art Blakey had on his previous Riverside albums, where he said Monk was in more compelling form.
 When Misterioso was released in 1964 in the United Kingdom, Charles Fox gave it a positive review in Gramophone.
 He found its music on-par with Monk's usual standards and highlighted by exceptional playing by him and the rhythm section, particularly Haynes, who showed "once again what a great drummer he was then—and, indeed, still is today".
 However, Fox felt that Griffin did not fit in with the quartet and overshadowed Monk's compositions, finding the saxophonist's solos diffuse and characterized by trivial quotations rather than musical development.

 In the All Music Guide to Jazz (2002), Lindsay Planer wrote that Monk's quartet "continually reinvented" their strong, cohesive sound with "overwhelming and instinctual capacities" throughout Misterioso.
 He especially praised Griffin, saying the saxophonist "consistently liberated the performances".
 Monk biographer Robin Kelley felt that because Griffin had mastered Monk's compositions at that point, his solos on Misterioso and Thelonious in Action were excursive and spirited.
 Jazz critic Scott Yanow found Misterioso to be the superior record between the two because of what he said was Griffin's unforgettable solo on a passionate rendition of "In Walked Bud", while music historian Ted Gioia listed Monk and Griffin's "freewheeling" performance on the title track as one of his recommended recordings of the composition.
 According to Robert Christgau, both this record and Brilliant Corners (1957) represented Monk's artistic peak.
 He cited Misterioso as his favorite album and, in a 2009 article for The Barnes & Noble Review, wrote that Griffin's tenor solo during "In Walked Bud" remained his "favorite five minutes of recorded music".
 Liam McManus from PopMatters was less enthusiastic about Griffin's playing, which he believed was occasionally heavy-handed and detracted from the music, but still recommended Misterioso as an exceptional Monk record featuring the pianist in a casual performance with his quartet.

 I've recently learned [that the Johnny Griffin solo on 'In Walked Bud'] is more legendary than I'd dreamed—there are jazz musicians who've committed it to memory, I'm told.